JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 ```

 At this point, the UI Theme `theme_basics` is a valid UI Theme.
-Its plugin can be built and tested in IntelliJ IDEA, giving the user the opportunity to select _theme_basics_ in the [Theme](https://www.jetbrains.com/help/idea/settings-appearance.html) _Preferences_ dropdown.
+Its plugin can be built and tested in IntelliJ Platform-based IDEs, giving the user the opportunity to select _theme_basics_ in the [Theme](https://www.jetbrains.com/help/idea/settings-appearance.html) _Preferences_ dropdown.
 The custom Theme looks exactly like the IntelliJ IDEA default `Light` Theme, but it is a valid custom Theme.

 ### Completing the Default UI Theme Description File
 The default UI Theme definition can be directly edited to add or change some of the values for the default keys, if desired:
-* The following values can be changed directly in the Theme (`*.theme.json`) description file:
+The following values can be changed directly in the Theme (`*.theme.json`) description file:
-  * The value of the `name` key can be independent of the name of the UI Theme (`*.theme.json`) description file.
-    In the case of the `theme_basics` code sample, it is changed to "Theme Basics".
 * The value of the `dark` key can be changed to `true`, which would switch the basis of the Theme to _Darcula_ instead of _Light_.
 * The value of the `author` key, which defaults to an empty string, can be set to a `String` literal.
 In the case of the `theme_basics` code sample, it is set to "IntelliJ Platform SDK".
-* The name of the Theme description file, e.g. `theme_basics.theme.json`, can be changed as long as the `path` key of the `<themeProvider>` element (in `plugin.xml`) matches the new file name.